mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 })
 ```

-In the above example you'll notice that we are using a slice of `interface{}` which represents each of the Documents that we wish to insert.
-For each of the Documents, the same `bson.D` rules are applied, as seen previously.
+In the above example you'll notice that we are using a slice of `interface{}` which represents each of the documents that we wish to insert.
+For each of the documents, the same `bson.D` rules are applied, as seen previously.

-To clean up any loose ends, you'll remember that the `podcast` field for a Document is actually an `ObjectId`.
+To clean up any loose ends, you'll remember that the `podcast` field for a document is actually an `ObjectId`.
 This is based on the very brief data model that was seen at the beginning of the tutorial.
 Rather than trying to add the id as a string or an integer, it has to be properly converted.

 Take the following for example: